Islandora-Collaboration-Group/ISLE/docs/1_system_process_overview/1_4_testing/host_local_setup_macos.md

 **Please note:** This guide is for using `Vagrant / Virtualbox` software only.

-**2/7/2018** There appears to be a networking bug found in `Docker For Mac` software that stops Fedoragsearch from properly starting in Tomcat.

 ### Assumptions / Pre-Requisites

 * Enduser has a local laptop / workstation that conforms to the specifications outlined in the [ISLE MVP Host Specifications Guide](../mvpspecs.md)